Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 \end{align*}
 $$

-Thus, we need to change our code, we will not always refract in and out of the material:
+Thus, we need to change our code (we will not always refract in and out of the material):

 ```cpp
 float cosTheta = min(dot(-ray.D, ray.GetNormal()), 1.0f);